Starpaul20/Report-Private-Messages/README.txt

 This plugin offers full language support.

+The 'oldrelease' branch contains the 1.6 version of the plugin.

 ## INSTALLATION ##

 1. Upload all files above, keeping the file structure intact.
 2. Go to Configuration > Plugins
-3. Click "Install & Activate"
+3. Click "Activate"
 4. Enjoy!